jvanstraten/fletcher_streams/README.md

 ### Arrays of streams

+TODO (johanpel): "can do so", but don't have to? or is it a req?

 Streamlets that take an indexable array of streams as input or output can do so by individually concatenating the stream signals into vectors, ordered LSB-first.
 For instance, an array of three streams will have a `valid` signal